Aniljahangir8/aniljahangir.github.io/index.md

 ## EXPERIENCE

-### Trius Infotech, IT Park Chandigarh (as a IT Executive)
+### Trius Infotech, IT Park Chandigarh (as an IT Executive)

 ### Duration: 10 March 2016 - 31 July 2018

-Trius Infotech is an IT company where they Design and Develop CRMS, Websites, Applications, Plugins, Mobile Apps, asp net and Java.
-I worked in this organisation as an IT executive.
+Trius Infotech is an IT company where they Design and Develop CRMS, Websites, Applications, Plugins, Mobile Apps, ASP Net and Java.
+I worked in this organization as an IT executive.
-Here i learn Networking, Installation and Configurations of softwares and servers.
+Here I learn Networking, Installation, and Configurations of software and servers.

 ### Netmente, Phase 8B Mohali (as a Server Administrator)